-1.2.2.4 Non-financial undertakings (businesses)
+1.2.2.4 Non-financial institutions (businesses)

-For non-financial undertakings, bonds are an alternative to bank loans.
+For non-financial institutions, bonds are an alternative to bank loans.
 Most Norwegian businesses are too small to issue bonds, and nearly all credit to businesses is channelled via banks.
-In recent years, however, an increasing number of businesses have obtained funding in the Norwegian bond market, and there has been an increase in the volume of bonds outstanding, to NOK 418bn at end-2016.
+In recent years, however, an increasing number of businesses have obtained funding in the Norwegian bond market, and there has been an increase in the volume of bonds outstanding, to NOK 454bn at end-2017.
 Norwegian regulations relating to the issuance of bonds are more concise and standardised than they are in many other countries, which has probably facilitated access to the Norwegian bond market for a greater number of small Norwegian firms and also some foreign businesses.